mheiber/class-scheduler/README.md

 {"course 1": "prerequisites": []}

 Where the number of courses is `n`, the number of steps to produce a list of courses in order that respects prerequisites is roughly `(n^2 + n)/2`.
-That means that worst-case growth in running time is [*(O(n^2))*](http://en.wikipedia.org/wiki/Triangular_number).
+That means that worst-case growth in running time is *(O(n^2))*.
 This gibes with what I saw in my benchmarks: number of calls to `schedule.Scheduler#ProcessCourseName` fits a quadratic regression line.
 See `documentation-assets/performance-plog.png`.

 You can run the benchmarks from the `schedule` directory by running `go test -bench=.`

+Also, if I were to do this again I'd use [streaming JSON parsing](https://golang.org/pkg/encoding/json/#example_Decoder_Decode_stream), which I'm not sure was a thing in the Go standard library when I wrote this.